CaryBourgeois/DSE-Spark-JDBC/PrepareMySQL.md

           GRANT ALL PRIVILEGES ON *.* TO 'dseuser'@'%' IDENTIFIED BY 'datastax';

-Finally, quit the MySQL command line `musql>QUIT` and login again as the user we just created.
+Finally, quit the MySQL command line `mysql>QUIT` and login again as the user we just created.

           mysql --user=dseuser --password=datastax